FOSSEE/st-scripts/basicdatatype.rst

   In[]: sorted(num)
   In[]: reversed(w)

-As a consequence of the order one can access a group of elements together The methods for this are called slicing and striding
+As a consequence of the order one we access a group of elements together.
+This is called slicing and striding.

 First Slicing